-The Government has undertaken investments in three funds which invest in projects to achieve carbon emissions reductions.
-The first investment was of €20 million made in December 200630 in the Multilateral Carbon Credit Fund (MCCF)31 of the European Bank for Reconstruction and Development (EBRD).
-Two further commitments of €10 million and \$12.88 million (€9.3 million approximately) were made respectively to the World Bank Carbon Fund for Europe and the World Bank BioCarbon Fund in January 2007.
+The Government has undertaken investments in three multilateral funds which invest in projects to achieve carbon emissions reductions.
+The first investment was of €20 million made in December 200639 in the Multilateral Carbon Credit Fund (MCCF)31 of the European Bank for Reconstruction and Development (EBRD).
+Two further commitments of €10 million and \$12.88 million (€9.6 million approximately32) were made respectively to the World Bank Carbon Fund for Europe and the World Bank BioCarbon Fund in January 2007.

 The Multilateral Carbon Credit Fund was established by the EBRD in partnership with the European Investment Bank (EIB) in May 2006.
-The aim of the fund is "to promote much-needed energy savings projects in the EBRD countries of operation while at the same time helping those countries and corporate companies purchasing carbon credits to meet their emissions reductions targets".32 Projects are located in the 27 EBRD countries in Central and Eastern Europe and the Commonwealth of Independent States.33 The full €20 million committed has been paid over to the EBRD.
-The fund uses both the JI and CDM flexible mechanisms.
-In 2010, 4,548 ERUs and 1,630,435 AAUs units were delivered from the EBRD Multilateral Carbon Credit Fund.
+The aim of the fund is "to promote much-needed energy savings projects in the EBRD countries of operation while at the same time helping those countries and corporate companies purchasing carbon credits to meet their emissions reductions targets".33 Projects are located in up to 30 EBRD countries in Central and Eastern Europe and the Commonwealth of Independent States.34 The full €20 million committed has been paid over to the EBRD.
+The fund uses both the JI and CDM flexible mechanism established under